HelmholtzAI-FZJ/2024-11-course-deep-learning-in-neuroscience/01-access-machines.md

 ## Check output files

-- You can see them within VSCode
+- You can see them within jupyter-jsc
 - ```bash
 The activation script must be sourced, otherwise the virtual environment will not work.
 Setting vars